 (All Parishioners must review and follow the St. Nicholas Church Reopening Guidance when attending services in person.)

-12:00 pm – Deadline to RSVP for Saturday Vespers and/or Sunday Liturgy
+12:00 pm – Deadline to RSVP for Great Vespers and/or Divine Liturgy

 6:00 pm – Great Vespers (Live Stream will also be available)